art0s-dev/hexenhammer/src/test/java/core/unit/CombiningSpecialRules.md

-sustained hits on units && weapons devastating wounds on units && weapons plus one to hit on shooting weapon && lethal hits on fighting weapon when BOTH is active
+sustained hits on units && weapons devastating wounds on units && weapons plus one to hit on shooting weapon && lethal hits on fighting weapon when BOTH is active Make sure devastating wounds do not cooperate with anti type weapons